-Carefully prepare for bariatric surgery...understand what's going to happen so you can have a safe and successful outcome.
-The instructions below must be a short list.
-You can know what to take to the hospital, how to prepare your home, including the best foods and medicines.
-Click this link (right) to Know almost everything about preparing for surgery.
+We want our patients to carefully prepare for bariatric surgery.
+When you understand what’s going to happen you will be prepared for a safe and successful outcome.
+The instructions below are a short list.
+You likely already know what to take to the hospital, how to prepare your home, including the best foods and medicines.

 You may have nothing to eat or drink after the midnight preceding surgery.